 According to the CDC (Centers for Disease Control and Prevention), an average of 22 million workers in the United States are exposed to dangerous levels of noise in the workplace.
 Considering that approximately $242 million is spent each year on workers’ compensation for disability due to hearing loss, it is imperative that companies take a proactive approach to preventing hearing problems.
 Ongoing exposure to noise levels that exceed 85dB is able to cause substantial hearing damage.
 OSHA (Occupational Safety and Health Administration) recommends that workers are not exposed to noise levels that exceed 85dB for extended periods of time.

-There are several occupations in which the noise level that employees are subjected to surpass this level on a regular basis.
-The following are 7 occupations that can damage hearing and tips to help minimize hearing lloss:
+There are several occupations in which the noise level that employees are subjected to surpasses this level on a regular basis.
+The following are 7 occupations that can damage hearing and tips to help minimize hearing loss:

 7 Occupations That Damage Hearing

-- Construction Worker- Construction workers are exposed to loud noises from a variety of sources.
+- Construction Worker - Construction workers are exposed to loud noises from a variety of sources.
 From nearby traffic to noisy equipment such as jackhammers, these workers can easily experience hearing loss.
-HearForever reported that a study regarding construction workers in the state of Washington found that the workers on the job were exposed 70 percent of the time to noise higher than 85dB.
+HearForever reported that a study regarding construction workers in the state of Washington found that the workers on the job were exposed 70% of the time to noise higher than 85dB.

 Ways to Minimize Hearing Loss on the Job